Viccccz/picoCTF/logon/README.md

 ## Solution

 1. Right click on the website and enter inspect.
 2. Direct to the "Storage" tab and change the cookie "admin" from "False" to "True".
-Click enter.

    ![image](https://github.com/user-attachments/assets/fe31f6e1-97c8-4fcb-89e1-dc74f8636ee2)

+3. Click enter and reload.
-3. Get the flag.
+4. Get the flag.